+Looking for ways to make some extra money?
 We thought it would be fun to share some things we’ve done to make extra money on the side.
+Hopefully this can help you, too!

 1) Invest in high yield stock using DRIPS: For a while we DINKs held stock in Exxon Mobile and Johnson Controls through a dividend reinvestment program.
 We got in initially for around 250 bucks for each of these stocks, and enjoyed a modest, but noticeable dividend.